networkspore/Netnotes/Getting-started.md

 If you wanted to include any sesources in your app (like images, or css files) you can then place them in the src/main/resources folder

 appdirectory -> src -> main -> resources

+for example in the above code you would want to place "icon.png" in the /src/main/resources folder.

 Note: